 Food of the Fallas Festival

 Naturally, food is a top priority during the festival.
-With so many people roaming the streets day and night, restaurants usually device a fixed menu for the duration, and reservations for midday meals are a great idea.
+With so many people roaming the streets day and night, restaurants usually devise a fixed menu for the duration, and reservations for midday meals are a great idea.
 This is when Valencia shares its love of their original paella rice dish, traditionally made with chicken, rabbit, flat green beans, large white beans, artichokes, and a few snails thrown in for flavor, with saffron as one of the magic ingredients.

 What the Fallas mean

-It's a bit difficult to understand how so much effort to create so many wonderful works of art so they can be ritually destroyed every year.
-The best explanation I got is that the Fallas Festival in its entirety is deeply symbolic.
-In all, the Fallas Festival embodies its spring equinox timing: renewal, letting go of the old, and starting fresh.
+The best explanation I got is that the Fallas Festival, in its entirety, is deeply symbolic.
+The Fallas Festival embodies its spring equinox timing: renewal, letting go of the old, and starting fresh.
 The ritual can be profoundly cathartic and oddly mesmerizing as the spectacular monuments are consumed.
 The crowds sometimes cheer, but there are also plenty of spectators who appear stunned or even tearful.

 It is a unique experience, to be sure.